Sever's disease is a swelling and irritation of the growth plate in the heel. The

 Symptoms don't go away with a few weeks of rest and treatment.

-Kids can go back to sports when the activity does not cause any pain.
+Teens can go back to sports when the activity does not cause any pain.

 With rest, Sever's disease usually gets better within 2 weeks to 2 months.
 Most

-kids can do all of the sports and activities that they did before.
+teens can do all of the sports and activities that they did before.

-To help prevent Sever's disease from coming:
+After healing, you can help prevent Sever's disease from coming back by: